SALHI-1/-Project-Management-Platform/README.md

-# 📁 Project Management System
+# 📁 Project Management Platform

 This is a web-based **project and task management platform** built with **PHP**, **MySQL**, and **TailwindCSS**.
 It enables teams to collaborate on projects, assign tasks, manage roles and permissions, comment on tasks, and track project progress with notification support.